brianclements/pkictl/README.md

     However, some configuration is welcomed for certain items to allow for efficient use of configuration files.

-    It is also possible to setup these variables into a configuration file, `pkictl` will automatically look for these file: `pkictl.conf`, `$XDG_CONFIG_HOME/pkictl.conf`, `$HOME/.pkictl.conf` and finally `/etc/pkictl/pkictl.conf`.
-The first file found is taken into acount.
+    It is also possible to setup these variables into a configuration file via the `$PKICTL_CONF` environment variable. `pkictl` will automatically look for these
+    file: `$PKICTL_CONF`, `$PWD/pkictl.conf`, `$XDG_CONFIG_HOME/pkictl.conf`,
+    `$HOME/.pkictl.conf` and finally `/etc/pkictl/pkictl.conf`.
+The first file found is taken into acount, and it will not throw any errors if files are not found.

     * CA Settings
         * `$PKICTL_ORG`: This sets "myorg.local" in the above examples.
 Must be